operator-framework/operator-sdk/website/content/en/docs/faq.md

 This will work for the current environment.
 To persist this fix, add the above line to your environment's config file, ex. `bashrc` file.

+# I cannot use the command `operator-sdk generate openapi`
+A decision was made to extract this tool outside of operator-sdk in version v0.17, see migration guide on for that version [here][version_17x] and you should know that file file `./hack/boilerplate.go.txt` is for adding a LICENCE file to the top of documents, and can be removed

 [kube-apiserver_options]: https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/#options
 [controller-runtime_faq]: https://github.com/kubernetes-sigs/controller-runtime/blob/master/FAQ.md#q-how-do-i-have-different-logic-in-my-reconciler-for-different-types-of-events-eg-create-update-delete
 [finalizer]: /docs/golang/quickstart/#handle-cleanup-on-deletion